 4:30 AM - And then every single morning I sit down with a book and read.
 So I read for at least 15 minutes because I feel like when I start my day off reading versus something like screen time, I'm so much more refreshed as the day goes on.
 I'm not waking up and immediately staring at a screen and I really love that because I work on screens all the time and having a set time where I'm actually reading every day allows me to actually read every single day.
 Otherwise I wouldn't be able to get to it as much and I know this for a fact because I've tried not having it set my morning routine and being like, "Oh, I'll just read at this time."
 And then I never get to it.
 And I love reading.
 It's something that I personally love doing.
 So I read every single morning and then I do my exercises.

 4:45 AM - Sometimes it's different.
 Sometimes I use an exercise program.
 Other times it's just yoga.
 It really just depends on what I'm feeling for the day.

-5:20 AM – I sit down with my planner every morning and I go through all of the things that I wrote down the night before.
+5:30 AM - I clean myself off and then I sit down with my planner every morning and I go through all of the things that I wrote down the night before.
 I always do a big planner session right before I go to bed.
-And so I’ll re-meet with that in the morning, add anything, change anything that I need to and just get a general overview of what I’m doing for that day.
+And so I'll re-meet with that in the morning, add anything, change anything that I need to and just get a general overview of what I'm doing for that day.